About Matthew Bason

 Since 1994, Matthew's reputation has grown to an international level.
-He regularly travels as far afield as mainland Europe, U.S.A., and Canada to play organ and piano concerts, with the rest of his time devoted to teaching and performing across the U.K. He was due to perform for the first time in New Zealand and Australia in 2010, which was postponed due to the birth of his son, James.
-At present, a tour is being planned for 2016/2017.
+He regularly travels as far afield as mainland Europe, U.S.A., and Canada to play organ and piano concerts, with the rest of his time devoted to teaching and performing across the U.K.

 From 1994 to 2004 he was Resident Pianist at Sopwell House, St. Albans, where he played as a solo jazz pianist and accompanied other instrumentalist and singers.
 From 2000 to 2003 he was Resident Musician at Ashorne Hall, Warwick, where he played the Compton and Wurlitzer Theatre Organs, Piano and Yamaha HX-1, as part of the "Mighty Cinema Organ Show" for the "Nickelodeon Collection" tours, and for their highly-popular "Variety Shows" and "Musical Tea-Parties".
 This residency was cut short by the sudden death of the owner, Graham Whitehead, who was largely responsible for Matthew becoming increasingly involved with theatre pipe organs.